Ofsted judged that our Sixth Form provision is 'Outstanding' during their 2023 inspection.

 OPPORTUNITIES TO DEVELOP

-We have a great relationship with Royal Holloway University London and Sixth Form students take every opportunity to get involved whether they enrol as: RHUL Community Action volunteers; become DJs on their Insanity radio station or just using their library facilities when working on Extended Projects.
+We have a great relationship with Royal Holloway University London and Sixth Form students take every opportunity to get involved whether they enrol as RHUL Community Action volunteers or use their library facilities when working on Extended Projects.

 You will also benefit from one week of work experience in Year 12.
 As a school we firmly believe work experience helps to inform career choices, develop the relevant skills, attitudes and behaviour expected in the world of work.
 Students have been extremely successful in completing their Silver and Gold Duke of Edinburgh Awards.

-You will be encouraged to be proactive and get involved in leading various societies.
+You will be encouraged to be proactive and get involved in our wide and varied social action projects.